rebeclem/aphids/treebuilding.md

 * To run astral, we need to download the javascript from the [Astral III github page](https://github.com/smirarab/ASTRAL/raw/master/Astral.5.7.8.zip).
 Then, copy this to the cluster using the following: `rsync -avh Astral rebecca.clement@ceres.scinet.usda.gov:/90daydata/aphid_phylogenomics/becca/scripts`.
 * The input of astral should be gene trees in the Newick format.
 * First, let's make partition files for each of the alignments of fasta files that we made in the last step using the file [get_iqtree_partitions_for_prot_coding_genes.py](scripts/get_iqtree_partitions_for_prot_coding_genes.py)
 * Next, run IQtree on each of the nucleotide alignements using the generated partition files.
 [This script](scripts/iqtree_array.sh) runs 500 at a time.
-Make a list of gene names using `for f in *nucfinal.fasta; do pref="${f%%_*}"; echo "$pref" >> genelist.txt; done`.
+Make a list of gene names using `for f in *final.fasta; do pref="${f%%_*}"; echo "$pref" >> genelist.txt; done`.
 Change the iqtree_array script array number to the number of genes you will be doing then run it using `sbatch ../../../scripts/iqtree_array.sh`
-* Finally, we will combine the trees into one file so we can run them through ASTRAL.
+* Finally, we will combine the trees into one file so we can run them through ASTRAL. `cat *contree > myzus.gene.tre`
+* Run [astral.sh](scripts/astral.sh) with the command `java -jar ../../../scripts/Astral/astral.5.5.1.jar -i myzus.gene.tre -o myzus.sp.tre 2> myzus_astral.log`